MegaArman/pd_extern_example/README.md

 2. build your object with Make, can modify the helloworld example's
 3. open a .pd patch that uses your object and wire it to what it needs to be wired to

-## helloworld example
+## helloworld
 you will see the pd patch contains a bang.
-Click the bang, then Window->Pd window to see the output.
+Click the bang, then Window->Pd window to see the output. shows how to use inlets.

+## counter
+every time bang is hit, the outputted value increases.
+Shows how to use both inlets and outlets.

 ## References